agalazis/OMER-Tool/README.md

 OMER-Tool
 =========

-OMER tool (Open Menu easy review tool for developers who want to find out if the data are suitable for their projects)
+OMER tool (Open Menu Easy Review tool for developers who want to find out if the data are suitable for their projects)

 The tool
 =========